getify/Functional-Light-JS/ch7.md

 // [1,3,5]
 ```

 That defeats the whole purpose, though, so let's not do that.
+We're just going in circles.

+### Filtering-Out & Filtering-In

-Instead, to clear up all this confusion, let's define a `filterOut(..)` that actually **filters out** values by internally negating the predicate check.
+To clear up all this confusion, let's define a `filterOut(..)` that actually **filters out** values by internally negating the predicate check.
 While we're at it, we'll alias `filterIn(..)` to the existing `filter(..)`:

 ```js
 var filterIn = filter;